 How to store tofu makhani

 If you can’t serve this dish immediately, you can store it in an air tight recipient in the refrigerator for 3-4 days.
 If you want to keep it for longer, I would advise storing in the freezer only the tomato gravy.
-Tofu doesn’t look good after being frozen, but you can keep the gravy in the freezer for 2-3 months.
-You can also make two batches of this gravy, freeze it and use it for a week night dinner.
+Tofu changes texture when frozen, but you can keep the gravy in the freezer up to 3 months.
+You can also make two batches of this gravy, freeze it and use it for a quick week night dinner.

 Vegan Tofu Makhani | Indian Butter Masala

-- 250 g firm tofu cut into 1 cm cubes
+- 250 g firm tofu cut in cubes

 - 1 small ginger knob (3 cm) cut julienne